-The brands listed here specialize in hair, meaning they have a full line of hair products that goes beyond shampoo and conditioner.
+Most of the brands listed here specialize in hair, meaning they have a full line of hair products that goes beyond shampoo and conditioner.
+Some of them offer a smaller line of hair products, like shampoos and conditioners.
 If you're looking for shampoo and conditioner only, I have a post featuring my favorite products here.

 2. Best Cruelty-Free Hair Products